You’ve heard of digital marketing consulting.

 - Build communities, brand and revenue

-This is just the tip of the iceberg when it comes to the kinds of work digital marketing consultants do, and we’ll get more into specific examples in a bit.
+- This is just the tip of the iceberg when it comes to the kinds of work necessary, and we’ll get more into specific examples in a bit.

 The very first step in a consultant’s work is determining a brand’s business model.

-Successful business models are rooted in reality – and a good digital consultant can tell the difference between a get-rich-quick scheme and a model with a strong strategy to obtain a clear objective.
+Successful business models are rooted in reality – and a good online marketing consultant can tell the difference between a get-rich-quick scheme and a model with a strong strategy to obtain a clear objective.

 They help companies realize the full economic value of their product or service, by highlighting its value and how customers will get it.